JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 There are a number of programming concepts that show up in interview problems.
 Knowing the meaning of these concepts will help you understand problems a lot better.

-Here are the most common programming terms used in interview problems:
+Here are some common programming terms used in interview problems:

 * subarray
 * substring